yurubiftin/phase-3-sinatra-react-project/README.md

 5. `/users/:id/movies/:movie_id` - Update an existing and users movie.
 6. `/movies/:id/users/:user_id` - Delete a movie.
 ## LICENSE
-This repository is distributed under the MIT License
+This repository is distributed under the ISC license
 ```markdown
 Copyright 2023 Yurub Ahmed
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”),